devops-miami/aws_infra/init/README.md

 Some things are assumed like:
 * SOPs is installed
 * AWS is installed
-* The org configure is complete
+* The org configuration is complete
-* A user token with perms is available
+* A user and token with perms is available
-* Terraform-docs is installed for tfvars conversions
+* Terraform-docs are installed for tfvars conversions

 ## Provider
 * Say we need AWS stuff